 - (Individual and Household) Income Percentile by State

-The data in this section is from the 2018 Current Population Survey survey, which means income earned between January and December of 2017.
+The data in these tools and posts is from the 2022 Current Population Survey survey, which means income earned between January and December of 2021.

 Who are the top one percent by net worth?

 Net worth tends to have an even more extreme spread than income does.
-While many households in the United States have zero or negative net worth, the same isn’t true for income.
-Household income reflects transfer payments, while the government isn’t (really) in the business of transferring wealth.
+While many households in the United States have zero or negative net worth, the same statement isn't valid for income.
+Household income also reflects transfer payments, while the government isn't (really) in the business of transferring wealth.

 Net Worth of the 10%, 1%, and .1% Households

-This data comes from the 2016 Survey of Consumer Finances from the Federal Reserve.
-We calculated these breakpoints for our top American net worths and net worth percentiles article.
+This data comes from the 2019 Survey of Consumer Finances from the Federal Reserve.
+(This is the newest SCF data until likely 2023).
+We calculated these breakpoints for our American wealth and net worth percentiles article.